 Constructive dialogue

-Audi in dialogue: We actively involve our stakeholders through regular dialogue events and conferences.
+Audi in dialogue: the company uses regular dialogue events and conferences to actively involve its stakeholders.
 This approach enables Audi to promote an intensive, ongoing exchange about strategically relevant topics.

 Strengthening trust